VET APPROVED

 When Should Puppies Be Weaned?

-Puppies start to get teeth between 3 and 4 weeks of age.
+Puppies develop teeth between 3 and 4 weeks of age.
 This is when you should start transitioning them to puppy food.
 Teething puppies can make nursing uncomfortable for the mother, so she may start to pull away from her pups before they get enough to eat.
-When puppies get hungry, they are naturally inclined to look for other food sources.
+When puppies get hungry, they naturally look for other food sources.

 Step-by-Step Guide for Weaning Puppies off Milk

-When you are transitioning puppies to solid food, you will have to separate them from their mother for short periods of time, two to three times a day.
+When transitioning puppies to solid food, you will have to separate them from their mother for short periods, two to three times a day.

 1. Make Gruel

-When introducing puppy food, you need to make a gruel of wet or dry puppy food mashed up with a puppy milk replacer or water.
-Ideally, use the same brand of puppy food that the mother dog has been eating through her pregnancy and nursing period.
+You must make a gruel of wet or dry puppy food with a puppy milk replacer or water when introducing puppy food.
+Ideally, the same brand of puppy food should be used that the mother dog has been eating through her pregnancy and nursing period.
 It will smell familiar to the pups, making them more likely to eat it.

 2. Offer the Gruel Mixture to the Pups

 Do this while they are separated from their mother.
-Make sure the gruel is in a shallow pan or dish where small pups can easily access it.
-You may have to wipe a tiny amount on their mouth with their finger to give them a taste.
+Ensure the gruel is in a shallow pan or dish where small pups can easily access it.
+You may have to wipe a tiny amount on their mouth to give them a taste.

 Be aware that this step in the process can be messy.
-Puppies don’t instinctively know how to eat solid food, so they may roll in it and play in it first.
-The point is to get them to have a taste and realize that it tastes good and satisfies their hunger.
+Puppies do not instinctively know how to eat solid food, so they may roll in it and play in it first.
+The point is to get them to realize that it tastes good and satisfies their hunger.

 3. Reunite Puppies With their Mother

-When you place the pups back with their mother, allow her to lick up any remaining food and lick her puppies clean.
+When you place the pups back with their mother, let her lick up any remaining food and clean her puppies.

 4. Gradually Increase Separation Times and Amounts of Solid Food